Hong Kong Gay Travel

 I don’t mention this to scare you.
 If you identify as trans, queer, or express yourself in a way that may be flagged by Hong Kong border officials, take extra precaution.

 To get the best Hong Kong gay travel experience, I recommend staying on Hong Kong Island.
-The island itself though, is large with a ton of unique neighborhoods to choose from.
-First I’ll give you general advice for where to stay, and in the sections below I’ll go into detail about each neighborhood.
+The island itself is large with a ton of unique neighborhoods, discussed in the sections below.

 Central Hong Kong Hotels & Rentals